Weffe/Dyslexia-Simulator/README.md

     - In the popup, navigate to the Dyslexia-Simulator folder and click open
     - Done.
 You should notice the lemon icon popup on your toolbar.

 --

+### Options

+interval value - This controls how often the plugin is called.
+The lower the value the more often it gets called and vice versa.
+Accepts values equal or greater than 1. chance of modification - This controls the chance of a word being shuffled.
+With 100% being that a word will always be shuffled.
+Accepts values between 0 to 100.

+--